melezhik/outthentic/README.md

     print $calc->mult(3,4), "\n";

-## Story checks
+## Story check files

-Story checks are files that contain lines for validation of stdout from story scripts.
+Story check files (or short form story checks)  are files that contain lines for validation of stdout from story scripts.

-Story check file should be placed at the same directory as story file and named \`story.check'.
+Story checks should be placed at the same directory as story file and named \`story.check'.

-Following are story checks for a multiplication and addition stories:
+Following are story check for a multiplication and addition stories:

     # addition/story.check
     4